Amynthas japonicus

-Megascolecidae earthworm Amynthas japonicus was a Japanese native probably collected from Nagasaki in the 1820s.
-It was one of three native earthworms featured in Dr P.F.B. von Siebold’s extensive collection and recorded as one of Japan’s earliest pheretimoid species.
+Megascolecidae earthworm Amynthas japonicus is an extinct Japanese native probably collected from Nagasaki in the 1820s.
+It was one of three native earthworms featured in Dr P.F.B. von Siebold's extensive collection and recorded as one of Japan's earliest pheretimoid species.
 It is now deemed extinct given that a 2018 Nagasaki expedition and earlier 1930s reports failed to locate it.
 It is featured on The Recently Extinct Plants and Animals Database.